 Medicaid was created in 1965 to cover health care for Americans unable to work.
 The program is voluntary.
 States don't have to participate, though they all do.
 Participating states must meet parameters set by the Center for Medicare and Medicaid Services to get federal funding, but they also have a lot of control over eligibility and covered health care services.

 In other words, figuring out whether you qualify for Medicaid is even more challenging than before.
-Enter our state-by-state guide to Medicaid, which we’ll update as changes apply.
-A few notes before we begin.
+Enter our state-by-state guide to Medicaid, which we’ll update as changes go into effect.

 How to qualify for Medicaid

 Almost every state has multiple Medicaid programs.
 But, as a good rule of thumb, if you make less than 100% to 200% of the federal poverty level (FPL) and are pregnant, elderly, disabled, a parent/caretaker or a child, there’s likely a program for you.
-And if you make less than 133% of the FPL, there’s possibly a program for you, depending on whether your state expanded under Obamacare.
-In 2018, the FPLs (in all states except Alaska and Hawaii, which have higher guidelines) are:
+And if you make less than 133% of the FPL**, there’s possibly a program for you, depending on whether your state expanded Medicaid under Obamacare.
+In 2019, the federal poverty levels (in all states except Alaska and Hawaii, which have higher guidelines) are:

 |People in household||Poverty guideline|